dasec/ForTrace/docs/source/architecture/generator.rst

 Generator and manual testing
 ****************************

-The generator is an addition to make the use of fortrace more user-friendly.
-It allows a user to hide one or multiple needles in a haystack without needing to write a python script every time the framework is used.
-Additionally, after finishing the scenario entered, the generator returns a.*pcap* file for the user to evaluate the generated traffic.
+The generator is an addition to make the use of ForTrace more user-friendly.
+It allows a user to generate multiple instances of relevant forensic evidence and additional data to synthesize a complete and more realistic dataset without needing to write a python script every time the framework is used.
+Additionally, after finishing the scenario entered, the generator returns a *.pcap* file for the user to evaluate the generated network traffic as well as an optional memory dump.

-To use the generator, the user needs to configure a .*yaml* file (a template can be seen at the end of this section).
+To use the generator, the user needs to configure a *.yaml* file (a template can be seen at the end of this section).
-The file is structured in 4 section:
+The file is structured in 5 section:

 1. **collections**: This section contains a list of possible parameters such as email recipients, messages or lists of websites.
 The choice of what parameters are used is randomized and dependent on what seed is used - using the same seed twice should result in similar (or the same) results.

 2. **applications**: This section determines which applications are used to generate traffic and execute the actions defined in the following sections.

-3. **hay** and 4. **needles**: These sections define the actions that are supposed to be simulated to generate traffic.
+3. **hay** and 4. **needles**: These sections define the actions that are supposed to be simulated to generate artifacts.
 The separation between hay and needles is simply a formatting choice - it should have no bearing on what actions are allowed to be executed.

+5. **dumps** can be used to create certain data dumps.
+Currently, only memory dumps are implemented as network traffic is recorded regardless.

 .. figure:: ../../figures/generator.PNG
     :alt: Generator workflow.